reicraftscodes/uas-lifecycle-management-frontend/README.md

 ## Material UI
 [Material UI Documentation](https://mui.com/)

-Material-UI is a popular components library and used as User Interface for React.
+Material-UI is a components library which used as User Interface for React in UAS Lifecycle Management System.

+---

 # How to run the project